gliy/BlueJCoverage/README.txt

-Usage: Drop the compiled jar into the blueJ extensions folder, then right click on any class.
+Usage: Drop the compiled jar into the blueJ extensions folder, then copy all required jar files to the user's bluej configuration folder.
-  If there are any valid targets(unit tests) an attach option will appear at the bottom, and allow you to attach the selected target to that class.
+Details about the folder's location can be found on (http://www.bluej.org/faq.html#faq_config "BlueJ's website").

   If the target is already attached to another class a dialog will come up and prompt you if you want to remove the target from its current attachment.